makehumancommunity/gl-test-cases/README.md

 * 03 *Can we compile shaders?* - Since everything in GLES seems to require shaders, check if we can create a shader program with vertex and fragment shaders.
 * 04 *Draw a dot (hardcoded)* - Try to draw a 10 pixel large red dot on a black background.
 Note that point size, location (center screen) and color are controlled in the shaders, not in the python source.
 * 05 *Draw a dot (dynamic)* - Try to draw a 10 pixel large red dot on a black background.
 Control location (upwardish, rightish) with shader attributes from inside python.
+* 06 *Use an array buffer to draw dots* - Set up a buffer array containing vertex data for for vertices, tie the buffer to the shader attribute, and use this approach to draw dots at the vertex positions.

 ## Results